lstella-uw/uportal-app-framework/docs/glossary.md

 Typically widgets are associated with app directory entries and users can add them to their `uPortal-home` home pages.
-Technically widgets can be implemented more directly in particular uPortal Application Frmaework applications.
+Technically widgets can be implemented more directly in particular uPortal Application Framework applications.
 (Support for widgets is included in the framework.)